One of the most common complaints brought to health care practitioners these days is poor sleep, and cortisol is major culprit.

 NeuroLab’s AH profile (which also included in HPA profile) consists of 4 cortisol readings and 2 of DHEA, spread over the day.

 Salivary testing has been shown to accurately correlate with plasma levels of free cortisol and free DHEA.
-If you know where your cortisol levels are imbalanced, you can then intervene to balance them out – restoring healthy sleep.
+If you know where your cortisol levels are imbalanced, you can then intervene to balance them out – promoting healthy sleep.

 Other Natural and Lifestyle Remedies for Regulating Cortisol Production